Assam had the highest crime rate against women in 2020, MP leads in atrocities against SCs: NCRB

 Sedition and UAPA

 Among the larger states, Uttar Pradesh registered the highest number of sedition cases.
-Jharkhand topped the list among major states when it came to the stringent Unlawful Activities (Prevention Act).
+Jharkhand topped the list among the major states when it came to the stringent Unlawful Activities (Prevention Act).
 Uttar Pradesh ranked the second among the major states that have used the UAPA against individuals.

-Overall, the most number of cases related to sedition and UAPA were registered in Manipur.
+Overall, the most number of cases related to sedition and the UAPA were registered in Manipur.

 Metropolitan cities